 Finally, a knowledgeable local real estate agent can help you navigate the entire homebuying process, from start to finish.

 There’s no single credit score that will automatically qualify you for a mortgage.
 The number that’s “good enough” depends on the loan you’re getting: For example, you might qualify for an FHA loan with a credit score as low as 580, but for a conventional mortgage from a private bank or lender, you generally need to have a score of at least 620.
 Ideally, you’d want a score at least in what FICO dubs the “good” range, 670-739, to qualify for lower rates.

 Late payments, collections and charged-off accounts stay on your credit report for seven years.
 Bankruptcy filings and tax liens can linger for up to 10 years.

 It depends on the actions you take.
-You could see results in as little as a month if disputed items are rectified, or you pay down credit cards, and the updated balances are reported to the credit bureaus.
+You could see results in as little as a month if disputed items are rectified, or if you pay down credit cards and the updated balances are reported to the credit bureaus.
 However, it usually takes up to six months to see significant improvements in your credit scores.

 You might be able to, yes, but you’ll likely incur higher borrowing costs.
 Consider a government-insured or government-guaranteed mortgage product, such as an FHA, VA or USDA loan, as the eligibility requirements are generally less stringent than you’ll find with conventional loans.